-Immutable means cannot be changed.
-An immutable backup is a way of protecting data that ensures the data is fixed, unchangeable, and can never be deleted, encrypted, or modified.
+Immutable means incapable of or susceptible to change.
+An immutable backup is a way of protecting data that ensures the data is fixed, unchangeable, encrypted, or unable to be modified.

-Having immutable data is critical to ensuring a copy of your data is always recoverable and secure from disasters—natural or by humans—and, these days, especially, ransomware and other cybercrimes.
+Having immutable data is critical to ensuring a copy of your data is always recoverable and secure from disasters—natural or by humans—and, these days, especially, ransomware and other cyber threats.

 Why is Immutable Backup Important?

 A ransomware attack hits a business every few seconds.
 The costs are enormous—whether you pay the ransom or not.